IBM-Cloud/sap-automated-deployment-scripts/README.md

 # IBM SAP Cloud Solution Automated Deployment scripts: Virtual Private Cloud

-The templates in this repo are used to deploy different SAP scenarious like:
+The templates in this repo are used to deploy different SAP scenarios like:

 - [Automatic deployment of SAP (NW7.X/DB2 on Unix) certified IaaS with storage and network configurations using Reference Architecture - single tier](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/dev/sapsingletierdb2)